Skip to content

 Q5.How is Roberts Park part of the designation?

-Roberts Park is a designed landscape within the property and was restored using guidance in open-space management plans after inscription.
+Roberts Park is a designed landscape within the World Heritage property.
+It helps express the planned balance between work, housing and recreation and has been restored using guidance in open-space and conservation plans.

 Sources